carlosjennings1991/PyBer_Analysis/README.md

 ### Results 3: Ride fares by Area

 This is a bit surprising.
 While only 2.6% of drivers are in rural area, they contribute 6.8% of the revenue.
+Another surprising find from this data is that high variability within rural fares.
+For example, fares within the first quartiles of the rural data is lower than lower-bound outliers within the suburban data.
+While one could expect the rural data to be higher (due to longer trips), finding comparatively low rural fares is surprising.

 ![revenue boxplot](https://github.com/carlosjennings1991/PyBer_Analysis/blob/main/Resources/Fig3.png)